train-it-eu/irrlicht-example/README.md

 5. Build the project.

-6. Run the example app.
+6. Run the example app (choose "Software Renderer" in case of a Docker container usage).